Workers Compensation FAQ's

 The best practice is to always report any claim right away to the insurance company.
 This will help ensure that employees get the care they need and it protects you in the event the claim gets worse.
 Statics show that earlier claim reporting reduces the overall cost of most claims.
 Your agent should be willing to help you and all policies and required Comp Postings will have the carriers contact number for claims.

-WHAT IS A WORKERS COMP AUDIT AND WHY DO THEY HAVE THEM?
+WHAT IS A WORKERS COMPENSATION AUDIT AND WHY DO THEY HAVE THEM?

 Insurance carriers may conduct an annual audit for any policy after it expires.
 The purpose behind an audit is to make sure you paid the right amount of premium so that you don't pay too much or too little.
 Since traditional plans were based on estimated payroll, most audits were done to determine actual payroll over the policy period.
 Auditors will also ask about subcontractors and verify correct classification codes.
 Audit can be done over the phone, via mail, or in person depending on the carriers' preference.

-HOW DO I BUY WORKERS COMP AT A GOOD RATE?
+HOW DO I BUY WORKERS COMP AT THE LOWEST RATES?

 Although workers compensation may not be a choice, how and who you get it from is your decision Ask a lot of questions and make sure you fully understand all of your options.
 Compare coverages from carriers and review rates from at least 3 carriers to make sure your getting the best rates.
 Ask the agent about the carriers reputation and how they manage claims.
 Rates can vary significantly from one carrier to the next.
 And many agents only have a few insurance contracts do to their size or location.
 Be sure you agent has plenty of markets and expertise with workers comp insurance.